Two-Class Boosted Decision Tree component

-In Azure Machine Learning Studio (classic), add the Boosted Decision Tree module to your experiment.
+In Azure Machine Learning, add the Boosted Decision Tree component to your pipeline.

 Specify how you want the model to be trained, by setting the Create trainer mode option.